- About US

 AWARDS: State and Chapter prizes vary.
 Please contact specific chairmen for more information.

-First place: $2,000; a winning recognition certificate and medal; airfare and one night hotel stay for the winner and a chaperone at the SAR Annual Congress.
+First place: $2,000; a winning recognition certificate and medal; $500 toward travel expenses and one night hotel stay for the winner and a chaperone at the SAR Annual Congress.

 Second Place: $1,000